daniel8lopes/omnia3/docs/pages/omnia3/omnia3_tenantcreation.md

  3. Create a new **Tenant**, by clicking the button **Add new** on the top right side, and setting its **Code**

     ![OMNIA Tenant Code](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/OMNIA-Tenant-Code.PNG )

+    Everything's ready to proceed to your first touch with OMNIA Technology!
+Step into [OMNIA's Beginner Tutorial](http://docs.numbersbelieve.com/omnia3_beginnertutorial.html)